 TAKE ONE is an independent film magazine and website run by volunteers, covering the best in independent and festival cinema year round.
 Every September we are officially responsible for the official media coverage of the Cambridge Film Festival.

 TAKE ONE is not a money-making endeavour, and Jim and Rosy run the site out of their own pocket.
-Any modest advertising revenue goes straight back into keeping the site going or printing limited runs of the magazine to further expose writers’ work.
+We are experimenting with adverts on the site, and any modest advertising revenue that may result will currently go straight back into keeping the site going or printing limited runs of the magazine to further showcase writers’ work.
 Film festivals we have covered include Cannes, Berlin, Edinburgh, London, Glasgow, Film Africa, Sundance, London Korean, San Sebastian, Africa In Motion, Belfast, Raindance, and many many more.
 We have covered select festivals such as the British Silent Film Festival and Cambridge in print, produced magazines for festivals such as Scottish Queer International in e-editions and we continue to expand our reporting from events and film festivals around the world.

 TAKE ONE evolved in 2011 from the original Cambridge Film Festival Daily as the official source of news, reviews and interviews on all films screened during the Cambridge Film Festival.
 The first hard copy issue of TAKE ONE was distributed around Cambridge on September 8th 2011, and the website officially launched in November 2011 and runs throughout the year.
 With Cambridge 105’s Bums On Seats radio show, we are also jointly responsible for the monthly Arts Picturehouse film quiz in Cambridge.